Dominion War: Worlds of Deep Space Nine (2004–05)

 Worlds of Star Trek: Deep Space Nine explores the worlds featured in the Deep Space Nine television series.
 Characters featured during the Dominion War arc, are peppered throughout the novellas, especially in the third volume.
 The concept for the series was developed by Marco Palmieri.

 Gamma (2017)

 Star Trek: Deep Space Nine – Gamma miniseries follows the crew of USS Robinson (NCC-71842), under the command of Benjamin Sisko.
 Only one novel has been published.
 Not to be confused with the Mission Gamma (2002) miniseries which has a similar premise.

 Video games

 The Fallen (2000)

 Star Trek: Deep Space Nine – The Fallen (2000) is a third-person shooter video game loosely based on the Millennium trilogy of novels by Judith and Garfield Reeves-Stevens.
 Characters introduced during the Dominion War story arc appear in the game.

 Dominion Wars (2001)

 Star Trek: Deep Space Nine – Dominion Wars (2001) is a real-time strategy video game set during the later seasons of Deep Space Nine.
 The player is tasked with defending Federation assets against attacking Dominion forces.

+Others

+The Dominion is seen in the Star Trek: Armada video game.
+The first mission in the Federation campaign has the USS Enterprise-E defend a starbase from rogue Jem'Hadar ships.
+Later, the game had a Borg armada invade Dominion space to capture a cloning facility to resurrect Locutus of Borg as a clone of Jean-Luc Picard.
+They are seen to have two types of ships in the game, destroyers and battleships.

+The Dominion also make an appearance in Star Trek: Conquest as one of the major races and have three ship types: a Jem'Hadar Scout, a Jem'Hadar Cruiser and a Jem'Hadar Battleship.

+The Star Trek Online game also features appearances by the Dominion, including several playable Dominion ships and characters.
+It continues the story of the Dominion fleet lost in the wormhole, the changeling Laas and the fate of the Founder leader after the Dominion War.
+The lost fleet was flung into the future and immediately began assaulting the Alpha Quadrant, unaware the war already concluded years before.
+The Female Changeling is released from prison briefly, to convince the armada to stop their assault and accept the peace treaty.
+The 2018 expansion Victory is Life introduces Jem'hadar as a playable race, and shows the Dominion (represented by the changeling character Odo) fighting a losing war with the hur'q, an alien species with connections to Klingon history.